Edson Area Update

 EDSON FOREST AREA WILDFIRE UPDATE

-The wildfire danger in the Edson Forest Area remains MODERATE.
-This means that if a wildfire were to occur the fire behaviour would exhibit creeping or gentle surface fire along the forest floor.
+The wildfire danger in the Edson Forest Area is now LOW.
+This means that a fire can still ignite but is not expected to spread to deeper vegetation layers or larger fuels, such as trees.
 View the forecasted fire danger map.

-These wildfires remain under investigation but currently suspected to be caused by downed powerlines due to a wind event.
-Learn more about wildfire classifications on our website and view active wildfires, their locations and stats on the interactive map on our Wildfire Status page.
+Learn more about wildfire classifications on our website and view active wildfires, their locations and stats on the interactive map on our wildfire status page.

 These statistics are consistent with the average number of wildfires and hectares burnt for our forest area and reflect the proactive approaches to wildfire prevention and safe burning practices of residents and industry.
 Respecting fire bans and restrictions, following fire permit conditions and using care when having a campfire all contributed to reducing human-caused wildfires.